cp90-pixel/NovaAtom/README.md

 - Replace text throughout the document (`Ctrl+H`).
 - Run shell commands in an integrated terminal (`Ctrl+T`).
 - Jump to function or class definitions (`F12`).
 - CodeSmith-powered code autocomplete (`Ctrl+Space`).
 The editor prompts for your OpenAI API key if it isn't set.
 - Ask questions or apply edits with CodeSmith directly from the editor via the **CodeSmith** menu, which also lets you update your API key.
+- Load custom extensions from the `extensions/` directory to add new commands.

+## Extensions

+Place Python files in an `extensions/` directory alongside `code_editor.py`.
+Each file should define a `register(editor)` function that receives the `CodeEditor` instance.
+Use this hook to add menu items or otherwise customize the editor.
+See `extensions/word_count.py` for an example that adds a simple word count command.

 ## AI CLI Coding Agent